defano/docker-tutorial/README.md

 Then...

 1. Smoke test our web server by fetching the "Hello Work" page again, `curl localhost:8080`.
 2. Put a key/value pair into the Redis cache with `curl 'localhost:8080/set?key=mykey&value=myvalue'`.
-If everything is working, the server should respond with `Set: mykey=myvalue`. <br>**Gotcha:** Note the use of single quotes around the curl command; this is required to escape the `&` from the shell.
+If everything is working, the server should respond with `Set: mykey=myvalue`. <br>_**Gotcha:**_ Note the use of single quotes around the curl command; this is required to escape `&` from the shell.
 3. Verify that Redis has accepted our key/value pair by reading it back, `curl 'localhost:8080/get?key=mykey'`.
 The server should respond with `Get: mykey=myvalue`
 4. If you like, shut down both containers with `docker stop redis springredis`